wp-plugins/amazonsimpleadmin/readme.txt

 * Use your Amazon **tracking ID** for making money
 * Features **collections**.
 You can define and mangage sets of products as a collection an show them on a page with only one BBCode tag or just the latest added product in your sidebar
 * Supports product **preview layers** (for US, UK and DE so far)
+* New with version 0.9.5: **Caching** Speeds up your blog when adding many products to your posts!

 For the latest information visit my website: